 How often should I update my CV main

-How often should I update my CV?
+How often should I update my resume?

-Questions to ask yourself
+Questions to ask when you update your resume

 Have you completed any courses, won any awards or been recognised for a job well done?
-If so, add these details.

 Have your duties and responsibilities increased?
-If so, summarise these responsibilities and the outcomes you’ve achieved.

 Ongoing skills development